theJensenLab/etdb-downloads/userManual.md

 ### --fileType option

-The default of ETDB-download is to download all the files from the dataset.
+The default of ETDB-downloads is to download all the files from the dataset.
 We can change that by using the options `--fileType`.
 You can pick one or more of the following:

 | File types allowed for download |
 |:-:|